 The requirements for this program were modified on February 1, 2016.
-Students who declared this program before this date should contact the director of undergraduate studies for the department in order to confirm their correct course of study.
+Students who declared this program before this date

 Select one of the tracks outlined above in Guidelines for all Chemistry Majors, Concentrators, and Interdepartmental Majors and complete the following lectures and labs.